gomorpheus/morpheus-apidoc/source/includes/_api.md

 Parameter | Description
 --------- | -----------
-:id | ID of the User.
+id | ID of the User.

 URL Parameters are variables which are included inside the path of the request.